 Emailing has been a leading form of business communication for years, and it’s far from obsolete.
 Employers and coworkers still rely on a trustworthy system for sharing and storing important information.
-You need to stay sharp in order to stand out, so focus on these five email mistakes that you need to avoid.
+You need to stay sharp in order to stand out, so focus and avoid these five common email mistakes in the workplace

 How many times have you heard someone complain about the wrong use of your/you’re?
+These are common email mistakes in the workplace that can degrade quality of communication.
 Taking the time to use proper grammar makes all the difference in business communication.
 It shows that you’re paying attention.
 There are even grammar-correction tools today that assure you will never miss a thing.

 Best business communication app | Email, chat, to-do in one app Sign up for free!

 Make sure you’re sending messages to the right people!
+This is another common email mistake to avoid.
 You don’t want to reply to a personal email from a close friend, only to discover you’ve sent the private conversation to your entire company.
 Slow down a little and you’ll never make this mistake.

 Get to the point!
 If an email needs a lot of explanation, include it in an attached document or even suggest an in-person meeting if the information is crucial.
 The text body in your email should be concise, so those concerned get important information without having to read unnecessary texts.